Europe train tickets from €10

 - Where: Oxfordshire, UK

 - Festival type: Arts, music, workshops and wellbeing

 The Wilderness Festival celebrates the best of arts in the rolling hills of the Oxfordshire countryside.
 Come for an experience filled with music, good food and live performances with a dash of festival magic.

 This multi-award winning four-day festival offers revellers woodland parties, wild swimming and a host of escapist activities.
 Hungry?
 Score a seat at the long table banquet helmed by leading chefs for a luxurious, communal dining experience.

 If an escapist weekender is your cup of tea, book your tickets now.Find flights to London

-7. Bristol International Balloon Fiesta | 11-14 August 2016
+6. Bristol International Balloon Fiesta | 6-10 August 2020

 Highlights of the event include the creatively-shaped balloons themselves and the night glow where the balloons are inflated and glow to music after dark.
 There is also a spectacular fireworks display during opening and closing nights.
 Over the years, the festival has included smaller aerobatics displays.